 And as we know, what we pay attention to, grows.
 Without intention, we are subject to the turbulence of everyday life without a substantial post to grab onto.

-Having a solid intention that you can focus on allows you to stay grounded and centred and helps you to keep your eye on what is most important.
+Having a solid intention that you can focus on allows you to stay grounded and centered and helps you to keep your eye on what is most important.

 The types of intentions you can set are limitless.

 Here are some examples of intentions you can set before you begin your day:

 You can come up with so many types of intentions.
 They do not only have to be overarching themes for your day ether.
 You can break down intentions for various activities throughout the day.